OlehKulykov/aiap-local-validator/README.md

 ### <a name="class_validator_root_certificate"></a>Validator.rootCertificate ⇔ ArrayBuffer
 Default: bundled raw data of the 'Apple Inc Root Certificate' as ```ArrayBuffer```.
-Instead of bundled 'Apple Inc Root Certificate' provide and use your own.
+Instead of using bundled 'Apple Inc Root Certificate' you can provide and use your own updated.
-To reset to a default bundled certificate, provide undefined value.
+To reset to a default bundled certificate, provide ```undefined``` value.
 ```
 https://www.apple.com/appleca/AppleIncRootCertificate.cer
 ```